 This is possible because of how the nerves associated with both areas in question wrap around that portion of the torso.

 Thereby connecting both locations in a biological fait accompli.
 This is also believed to be the case with ice-cream headaches.

-The pain from the rapid blood vessel constriction is sensed by a nerve that detects pain in the face, the Trigeminal nerve.
+The trigeminal nerve is the pain from the rapid blood vessel constriction is sensed by the nerve that detects pain in the face.

 The Trigeminal nerve in turn innervates the nerve cell cluster Sphenopalatine ganglion, responsible for relating sinus sensations in the brain.